Latest government figures show that there are 72,000 children in care in England.

 A recently published report surveyed 2,263 people that had been taken into local authority care.
 The responses revealed that for the majority (83%), being in care was a positive experience and had enhanced their wellbeing and improved their lives.
 However, the findings also highlighted areas that required improvements, such as communicating why the person has been taken into care, frequent changes in social workers and the feeling of not being listened to and decisions being made without consultation.

-To explore the challenges facing the care system and the children and young people it is designed to support, Open Forum Events are pleased to be hosting the Looked After Children: Improving Life Chances conference.
+To explore the challenges facing the care system and the children and young people it is designed to support, Open Forum Events are hosting the Looked After Children: Improving Life Chances conference.

 The number of children entering care is at an all-time high with 90 young people entering the system every day.
 The majority of cases are due to parental abuse and neglect, however, household issues, such as poverty, poor housing and substance misuse are significantly contributing to the figures.
 There are claims that austerity, changes within the benefits system with the introduction of Universal Credit and the slashing of essential children and family services are partly responsible for the record number of children now living in care.